omarreiss/colmena-developer-docs/content/introduction/support.md

 A lot of times it can help to run `npm run clean` followed by `npm run install` to get the project in a clean state.

-In case of any problems running Colmena or a command in it's project folder this is the first thing you should try.
+In case of any problems running Colmena or a command in its project folder this is the first thing you should try.

 ## I have problems using Colmena